Asiwaju11/Bike_Sales_Analysis/README.md

 2. On average , there are more married customers than singles
 3. The average monthly income of buyers varies across the three regions, but North American buyers earn slightly more than others at $56k
 4. There are more married Middle aged customers who are married than other demographics
-5. An average cuaatomer is either with a bachelor's or partially educated froma college
+5. An average customer is either with a bachelor's degree or partially college educated
 6. North America is the residence of most customers